Is Matter Around Us Pure? for Class 9

 2. Unlike mixtures, where different substances are simply mixed together without any chemical bonding, compounds have a consistent composition.
 This means that the ratio of the different types of atoms in a compound is always the same.

-3. For example, water (H2O) is a compound composed of two hydrogen (H) atoms and one oxygen (O) atom.
+3. For example, water (H 2O) is a compound composed of two hydrogen (H) atoms and one oxygen (O) atom.
 No matter where you find water, whether it's from a river, a raindrop, or a glass of water, it will always have the same proportion of hydrogen and oxygen atoms.

 4. Compounds have unique properties that are different from the properties of the individual elements they are made of.
 When elements combine to form compounds, new chemical reactions occur, resulting in new substances with distinct characteristics.
-For instance, sodium (a metal) and chlorine (a non-metal) are both dangerous on their own, but when they chemically react and form a compound called sodium chloride (table salt), it becomes safe to consume.
+For instance, sodium (a metal) and chlorine (a non-metal) are both dangerous on their own, but when they chemically react and form a compound called sodium chloride (table salt), it become safe to consume.

 5. To separate the elements from a compound and revert them back to their individual components, chemical reactions are needed.
 Compounds are essential in our everyday lives, as they make up many substances we encounter, such as water, salt, sugar, and even complex molecules like proteins and DNA.